 The discussions to date have been exploratory and for this reason have been held in private.
 We are committed to openness and transparency and when firmer proposals have been developed these will be presented to the appropriate forums in public.

-A progress update was given to the West Yorkshire JHOSC on the 28 November and is also in our November blog which is publically available.
+A progress update was given to the West Yorkshire Joint Health and Overview Scruitny Committee on the 28 November 2017 and is also in our November blog 2017 which is publically available.
 You can read this here.

-How many hospital beds have you found are available at trusts within your footprint as part of the STP’s planning?
+How many hospital beds have you found are available at trusts within your footprint as part of the Partnership's planning?
+(Asked January 2018)

 This information is available through the NHS England KH03 collection which can be found here: https://www.england.nhs.uk/statistics/statistical-...